Common ways to use Conditional Access with Intune

 - Go to the Settings page from the menu.

 - In the Enable Browser Access section, tap the ENABLE button.

 - Close and then restart the browser app.

 This enables access in browser apps, but not to browser WebViews that open within apps.

 Applications available in Conditional Access for controlling Microsoft Intune

-When you configure Conditional Access in the Azure AD portal, you have two applications to choose from:
+When you configure Conditional Access in the Microsoft Entra admin center, you have two applications to choose from:

-- Microsoft Intune - This application controls access to the Microsoft Endpoint Manager console and data sources.
-Configure grants/controls on this application when you want to target the Microsoft Endpoint Manager console and data sources.
+- Microsoft Intune - This application controls access to the Microsoft Intune admin center and data sources.
+Configure grants/controls on this application when you want to target the Microsoft Intune admin center and data sources.